diegodoimo/geometry_representations/README.md

 </table>

-The iGPT intrinsic dimension and overlaps are computed using the nearest neighbors' distance matrices.
+The iGPT intrinsic dimension and overlaps are computed using the nearest neighbors' distance matrices you downloaded in 2.
 For the neighborhood overlap (bottom-right), we provide only a small number of checkpoints.

 You can use the code from the following section to extract the distance matrices of all the layers in iGPT.

-## Compute the distance matrices
+## Extract the representations and compute the distance matrices of iGPT
-### Image

-If you'd like to compute yourself the distance matrix of other hidden representations of the ImageNet dataset:

-   * #### Download the i-gpt pretrained models following the instructions at https://github.com/openai/image-gpt
+1. #### Download the i-gpt pretrained models following the instructions at https://github.com/openai/image-gpt
+   - the conda environment and dependencies differ from those used above to reproduce the paper plot.
+Please stick to the package versions required by **https://github.com/openai/image-gpt**

-   * #### Compute the nearest neighbor matrix of an hidden layer representation:
+2. #### Compute the nearest neighbor matrix of a hidden layer representation:

-   To compute the nearest neighbor matrix, you need to store the pre-trained model weights in "model_folder" and the ImageNet dataset in "imagenet_folder."

-   To compute the distance matrix of the 'layer 16' of the iGPT 'small' architecture on the ImageNet training set type:

     ```
-    python  get_distance_matrices.py --model small --ckpt_path "model_folder" --data_path "model_folder" --trainset --hidden_repr 16
+    python  get_distance_matrices.py --model small --ckpt_path "model_folder" --data_path "imagenet_folder" --trainset --hidden_repr 16
     ```
+*--ckpt_path* is the directory where you stored the model checkpoints downloaded in 1.;

+*--data_path* is the directory where you stored the ImageNet dataset as downloaded in 1.
+In the paper, we analyzed 90000 inputs from the ImageNet **training set**;

+*--hidden_repr* is the layer you want to extract.